technofocus-pte/msignt2/Leveraging MLOps and Azure OpenAI for Targeted Marketing Contoso Bank's Journey to Expand Borrower Base.md

     ![](./media/image118.png)

 ### **Task 11 : Create skillsets in Azure AI search**

+In this task, we crearte a skillset  object in Azure AI Search that's attached to an indexer.
+It contains one or more skills that call built-in AI

 1. On Overview page, click on **Import data** tab.